-Intended Parent(s) may be listed as Father-Mother, Parent-Parent, or Mother or Father.
+Intended Parent(s) may be listed as Father, Mother, Parent 1 or Parent 2.

 Legal and medical steps involved in the surrogacy process may differ from case to case.
 Please speak with your agency and attorneys about how the process might look for you.

 As long as Delaware statutory requirements are met, Delaware recognizes and enforces gestational surrogacy contracts.
 However, the Act expressly does not address traditional surrogacy contracts so parentage in traditional surrogacy arrangements are governed by existing statutory law relating to parental rights and must be resolved through the Termination of Parental Rights (TPR) and adoption process.

 Independent counsel is required for all parties involved in a surrogacy agreement.

 A Delaware Court will enforce a gestational carrier agreement and exercise personal jurisdiction over a nonresident intended parent or gestational carrier if, among other things, the nonresident meets one of the following requirements: Consents to the jurisdiction of Delaware; Resided in Delaware at the time of signing the gestational carrier agreement or consented to the embryo transfer; The nonresident gestational carrier had or is expected to have an embryo transfer performed in Delaware pursuant to the gestational carrier agreement; The nonresident intended parent(s) consented to the gestational carrier having an embryo transfer in Delaware pursuant to the gestational carrier agreement; The child was, or is expected to be born in Delaware as written in the gestational carrier agreement or; The child resides in Delaware.